gnss-sdr/geniuss-place/_posts/2016-07-08-gnss-signals.md

 equal frequencies, as these satellites will never be in view simultaneously by a ground–based user.

+The modernization of GLONASS includes the adoption of the CDMA scheme[^GLONASS16], with new open signals called L1OC, L2OC and L3OC.

+[^GLONASS16]: Global Navigation Satellite System GLONASS.
+[General description of the system with code division of signals](http://russianspacesystems.ru/wp-content/uploads/2016/08/IKD.-Obshh.-opis.-Red.-1.0-2016.pdf){:target="_blank"}.
+Revision 1.0, Moscow, Russia, 2016.

 ### GLONASS L1

 Two kind of signals are transmitted: a standard precision (SP) and an